Patriots and Seahawks kick off Super Bowl festivities with a quieter, calmer, tamer Opening Night

 The media frenzy that kicks off the week’s festivities on Monday night was smaller, quieter and far less outrageous than recent years.

-The crowd inside the San Jose Convention Center included more than 5,000 fans — it’s been twice that size or more in larger arenas.
-More than 2,000 reporters from across the globe were credentialed to cover the typically zany event, down from 6,000 media members in Las Vegas two years ago.
+The crowd inside the San Jose Convention Center was a fraction of its usual size — Opening Night has previously been held in larger arenas.
+More than 2,000 reporters from across the globe were credentialed to cover the typically zany event, and the league expects 6,500 media members to cover the game and various events surrounding it.

 Still, it wasn’t all football and X’s and O’s.